Aronnax9000/Vega816/README.md

 Port A controls clock speed, CPU B RDY_IN and DMA priority control, and EEPROM banking on each of the DMA channels.

+On system reset:

+* CPU B is paused
+* both CPUs are set to slow clock
+* CPU B DMA Priority is turned off.
+CPU B will not be able to unilaterally deassert RDY_IN on CPU A for DMA operations.
+* EEPROM on DMA 0 is set to read, with writes to the ROM area taking place against underlying RAM.
+* EEPROM on DMA 1 is set to read, with writes to the ROM area taking place against underlying RAM.

+A typical startup sequence would consist of these steps:

+* CPU A copies EEPROM on DMA 0 to underlying RAM.
+* CPU A copies EEPROM on DMA 1 to underlying RAM, or otherwise populates RAM underlying the DMA 1 ROM area.
+* CPU A banks out EEPROMs for both read and write
+* CPU A sets high clock speed for CPU A and CPU B
+* CPU A asserts RDY_IN on CPU B, permitting CPU B to start processing with CPU B's RESET vector.

 Port B provides SPI communication, with SCK, MISO, MOSI lines, and three chip select lines, which in turn drive a 74AHC138 3-to-8 controller to select one of eight external SPI devices.
 PB6 and PB7 are reserved for pulse generation and pulse counting purposes (see W65C22 datasheet).

 ![System and SPI Controller](schematics/Vega816-System%20Controller.svg)